What you Carry Around your Neck can Save your Life?

 When and Where To Carry the Kit?

 The Entire Small Survival Kit Hangs Nicely Around the Neck.
 All its Components except the Knife and Whistle will Hang nicely under the Shirt or Jacket.
 You will find that you quickly get use to carrying it there and the knife is very handy.
 Carrying your Survival Knife around your neck also means that you are less likely to loose it.
 Since whenever it is not in use you need to simply place it back in the Locking Sheath provided with the Knife.
+I update this Kit from Time-to-Time and this is one I redid in January of 2019.

 - Survival Kit in a Water Bottle